California Community Workshop Registration:

 Contact Information for Kidpower throughout California:

-For questions about our public workshops in the greater San Francisco Bay, East Bay, Peninsula, South Bay, and Monterey Bay areas, as well as many other locations in California, please contact our Central Office.
-For public workshops in Petaluma, Sebastopol, or Santa Rosa, please contact Steve Sassone.
-For public workshops in Sonoma or Napa, please contact Jennifer Blackwood.
+For questions about our community workshops in the greater San Francisco Bay, East Bay, Peninsula, South Bay, and Monterey Bay areas, as well as many other locations in California, please contact our Central Office.
+For community workshops in Petaluma, Sebastopol, or Santa Rosa, please contact Steve Sassone.
+For community workshops in Sonoma or Napa, please contact Jennifer Blackwood.

 Kidpower International Headquarters & Central Office

 Position: Executive Director and Founder